-SDK version update guide
+SDK version update guide for iOS SDK

 This guide will help you upgrade your Exponea SDK to the latest major version.